Proxying web servers in the Workbench Extension

 Using a specific port

-When specifying a port that is not 8000 at the command line, users must pass the root-path
+When specifying a port that is not 8000, such as port 8050, users must pass the root-path

-If this root path is not specified and a port has been passed to Uvicorn, the server will appear in the Proxied Servers view with a warning:
+If this root path is not specified and a port has been passed to Uvicorn, the server displays in the Proxied Servers view with a warning:

-You can access the server by clicking on it as normal, but all features may not work as expected.
+Access the server by clicking on it as usual, but all features may not work as expected.

 When accessing a running FastAPI application, it typically displays a JSON response by default.
 To get to the interactive API documentation, add /docs